John Dawson (musician)

 John Collins Dawson IV (June 16, 1945 – July 21, 2009), nicknamed "Marmaduke", was an American musician, singer, and songwriter.
 He was best known as the leader and co-founder of the country rock band the New Riders of the Purple Sage.
-He sang lead vocals on most of the band’s songs.
+He sang lead vocals on most of the band's songs.

 Musical career

-John Dawson was born in Chicago.
+Dawson was born in Chicago.
 His family moved to California in 1952.
-The son of a Los Altos Hills, California filmmaker, he took guitar lessons from a teacher and friend from the Peninsula School in Menlo Park, California.
+The son of a Los Altos Hills, California, filmmaker, he took guitar lessons from a teacher and friend from the Peninsula School in Menlo Park, California.
 For high school he attended the Millbrook School near Millbrook, New York.
 While at Millbrook, he took courses in music theory and history and sang in the glee club.

 Dawson's musical career began in the mid-1960s folk music scene in the San Francisco Bay Area.
 There, he met fellow guitarist David Nelson, and was part of the rotating lineup of Mother McCree's Uptown Jug Champions, a jug band that included Jerry Garcia and several other future members of the Grateful Dead.
 Dawson was also heavily influenced by the Bakersfield sound genre of country music.

 After a stint at Occidental College, Dawson remained in the Los Angeles metropolitan area for several years.
 By 1969, Dawson had returned to Los Altos Hills to attend courses at Foothill College.
 Along with Nelson, he also contributed to the sessions for Aoxomoxoa, the Grateful Dead's third studio album.
 He also began to write a number of country rock songs, a development coinciding with Garcia's newfound interest in playing pedal steel guitar.
 Joined by Nelson, they formed the New Riders of the Purple Sage.
-The New Riders became the opening act for the Grateful Dead, and their original lineup included three Grateful Dead members — Garcia on pedal steel, Phil Lesh on bass, and Mickey Hart on drums.
-Within a year, Dave Torbert replaced Lesh and Spencer Dryden replaced Hart in the New Riders lineup, with Garcia continuing to play in both bands.
+The New Riders became the opening act for the Grateful Dead, and their original lineup included Grateful Dead member Mickey Hart on drums as well as Garcia.
+Within a year, Dave Torbert replaced Bob Matthews on bass and Spencer Dryden replaced Hart in the New Riders lineup, with Garcia continuing to play in both bands.
 In 1970 and 1971, the New Riders and the Grateful Dead performed many concerts together.
 In November 1971, Buddy Cage replaced Jerry Garcia as the New Riders' pedal steel player, allowing NRPS to tour independently of the Dead.

 During this same period, Dawson continued to appear as a guest musician on Grateful Dead studio albums, including Workingman's Dead (1970) and American Beauty (1970).
 With Jerry Garcia and Robert Hunter, he co-wrote the song "Friend of the Devil".